codewarriorninja/real-estate/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-Here’s a detailed README template for your real estate website project on GitHub:

----

 # Real Estate Website

 This is a responsive real estate website featuring dark mode, property details, testimonials, FAQs, and dedicated pages for About Us, Services, and Properties.
 The project is designed to showcase real estate listings and provide an engaging experience for users looking for properties.